Playa del Carmen · If nearby

 Where locals actually go

 Residents mostly avoid Fifth Avenue except for work.
-Real Playa life happens inland, west of the tourist strip, where the prices are in pesos-that-make-sense and the menus are in Spanish first.
+Real Playa life happens west of the tourist strip, past Avenida 30, where the prices are in pesos that make sense and the menus are in Spanish first.

-• Colonia Ejido and the streets around Avenida 30 and beyond.
-This is where taquerias, loncherias and family kitchens serve the food workers actually eat, at a fraction of avenue prices.
+• Colonia Ejido and the streets off Avenida 30.
+This is where the taquerias, loncherias and family kitchens serve the food workers eat, at a fraction of avenue prices.
+Go for tacos al pastor in the evening once the trompos are turning.

-• Calle 34 and the northern local blocks have neighborhood cantinas and taco spots that fill up with residents after work rather than tourists.
+• Calle 34 and the northern local blocks.
+Neighborhood taco spots and cocinas económicas that fill with residents after work rather than tourists.
+Come for the set lunch on a weekday and you’ll be the only visitor in the room.

 A day off

-Locals with a free day head out of town to the cenotes to swim away from the crowds, or north to quieter beaches and coastal spots like Punta Esmeralda, a free town beach with a little freshwater cenote outlet that families use on weekends.
+Locals with a free day head out of town to the cenotes to swim away from crowds, or north to Punta Esmeralda, the free town beach where a little freshwater cenote runs into the sea and families gather on weekends.
+On Sundays the inland plazas and Parque La Ceiba fill up with families, food carts and kids’ games.
+Weekend mornings are when the market and the fondas are at their best.

 Cross Avenida 30 and keep walking.
-Every block inland the food gets cheaper and better, the crowd gets more Mexican, and you stop paying the tourist tax you did not know you were paying on the avenue.
+Every block inland the food gets cheaper and better, the crowd gets more Mexican, and you stop paying the tourist tax you didn’t know you were paying on the avenue.
+And skip the Quinta marquesita carts; the ones parked by the inland plazas in the evening are cheaper and made for locals, not cruise crowds.